creptic/qbtctl/README.md

 - Setting categories, tags, sequential download, and superseeding
 - Monitoring torrent upload/download limits, state, and seed time
 - Interactive authentication setup or command-line credentials
+- Binary runs in Docker

-Designed to be **compact**, making it easy to compile, deploy, and run in docker.
+Designed to be **compact**, making it easy to compile, deploy, and run.

 Lightweight, fits on a floppy, yet powerful — perfect for scripting or managing your qBittorrent instance from the terminal.